Belva Gaertner: Murder of Walter Law

 On March 11, 1924, Belva Gaertner allegedly shot and killed her lover Walter Law, a married man with one child.
 Law was found sprawled in the front seat of Gaertner's car with a bottle of gin and a gun lying beside him.
 Gaertner, found later at her apartment with blood-soaked clothes on the floor, confessed that she was drunk and was driving with Law, but couldn't remember what happened.

 Gaertner was arrested for the murder of Law in Chicago on March 12, 1924, and admitted to drinking with Law at various bars and jazz houses, saying she carried a gun for fear of robbers.

 The trial

 One of Law's co-workers testified that Law had confided that Gaertner was a possessive lover who had threatened him with a knife when he tried to leave her, and Law believed she would kill him one day.

 Gaertner told Maurine Dallas Watkins: "No woman can love a man enough to kill him.
 They aren't worth it, because there are always plenty more.
 Walter was just a kid—29 and I'm 38.
 Why should I have worried whether he loved me or whether he left me?
 Gin and guns—either one is bad enough, but together they get you in a dickens of a mess, don't they?"
-Gaertner was defended by William Scott Stewart.
+Gaertner was defended by Thomas D. Nash.

 Gaertner's defense was that Law might have killed himself with the gun.
 She was acquitted in June 1924.